mahmoudimus/ac/docs/public/concepts/conditions.md

 The add-on can pass parameters to the remote condition as URL query parameters.
 Remote condition has request authentication information passed through as a header, rather than as a query string parameter.

-Remote conditions are URLs and must start with either 'http' or '/'.
+Remote conditions are URLs and must start with either 'http' or '/', and return a 200 HTTP response code with a JSON body containing the boolean ```shouldDisplay``` field.

 ## Static conditions